nickwithey/obsidian/AWS Accounts.md

 What is IAM used for; Creation of additional identities.
 None of new identities created have access to any resources unless specifically granted.
 How many accounts is IAM dedicated to ?; One
-What rights do user accounts have when created via IAM; No access until specifically granted What rights do external identities have
+What rights do user accounts have when created via IAM; No access until specifically granted What rights do external identities have in AWS Accounts; None unless explicity allowed